 Strong mobile phone signal on the Telecom, Vodafone, Skinny, and 2degrees networks is available in the common area for both Internet and voice.
 There is no phone signal in the forest.
 There is no free wifi at the sanctuary, you will have to buy your own mobile broadband plan (we recommend Skinny, good signal and cheaper plans).

 We often work in groups and we do not perform any dangerous activities.
 Each volunteer will receive training on how to use the compass/radio thus ensuring continuous contact and positioning.
-Staff is trained in first aid and a first aid kits are be available.
+Staff is trained in first aid and first aid kits are available.

 The New Zealand forest is very safe and it has no animals and no reptiles that can harm you.

 The closest medical clinic is in Dargaville, about 50 minutes and 50 km away.
 The closest hospital with an emergency room is in Whangarei, about 100 minutes and 100km away.